All About the Charity, Paddlers for Life Windermere.

 Paddling the dragon boat is especially helpful to people who have had lymph nodes removed from under the arm in connection with their cancer surgery as it helps prevent lymphoedema, a condition where the arm swells with fluid which cannot drain away through the lymphatic system.
 This is a painful and restrictive condition which can be worsened if a cellulitis infection takes hold.

-Paddling has many other physical, emotional and psychological benefits arising from the benefits of exercising within the camaraderie of a team in the great outdoors in the beautiful location of Windermere in the Lake District, a world heritage location.
-See here.
+Paddling has many other physical, emotional and psychological benefits arising from the being able to exercise within the camaraderie of a team in the great outdoors.
+Our beautiful paddling location on Windermere in the Lake District, a world heritage location, is an uplifting venue.
+Why we paddle.